-The bio-degradable pots can last 12 months above ground before biodegrading, with the biodegrading process starting as soon as soil is added.
+Pots can last 12 months above ground before biodegrading, with the biodegrading process starting as soon as soil is added.
 When planted directly in the ground, the pot provides fertiliser for the plant as the pot biodegrades.

-PolBionix pots have an estimated 70 per cent lower carbon footprint than traditional plastic pots which helps in the fight against climate change and is good for the planet.
+PolBionix pots have an estimated 70% lower carbon footprint than traditional plastic pots which helps in the fight against climate change and is good for the planet.
 The pots are made from bio-polymers and a bio-filler, with the bio-polymers made from sustainably grown sugarcane, cassava and corn.
 "What that means is PolBionix biodegrades in mild environments, like in soil and under home composting conditions, and because PolBionix biodegrades and does not disintegrate there are no residual micro-plastics," says Peter.

 "PolBionix is the result of four years of research in collaboration with Crown research institute Scion, and funding support from Callaghan Innovation and Auckland Council's Waste Minimisation Fund.
 I am really excited to be rolling the pots out with Te Ārai Nursery, KMR and Auckland Council."
+Kiwi innovation is accelerating environmental benefits from the Kaipara Moana Remediation programme.